practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 <br/>

-But as a first exercise I copied the first example of a **procedure call**: _{Browse 9999*9999}_ from [Declarative programming with Oz](https://staff.fmi.uvt.ro/~mircea.marin/lectures/ALFP/Oz-introduction.pdf), 2017, and pasted it into the upper text buffer of the "Oz Programming interface".
+But as a first exercise, I copied the first example of a **procedure call**: _{Browse 9999*9999}_ from [Declarative programming with Oz](https://staff.fmi.uvt.ro/~mircea.marin/lectures/ALFP/Oz-introduction.pdf), 2017, and pasted it into the upper text buffer of the "Oz Programming interface".
 Then this **application** must be executed with mouse clicks or Emacs keyboard commands:

 - mouse: for example, click on menu bar item "Oz" and then "Feed Buffer"
 - keyboard: for example, press key [F10] to activate the menu bar.
 Then use the arrow right key to open the "Oz" menu tree.
 There scroll down to "Feed Buffer" and press [ENTER]